Key Points for Choosing a Heat-Tolerant Dog Breed:

 8. Thai Ridgeback

-The Thai Ridgeback is a rare breed originating from Thailand, known for the distinctive ridge of hair that runs along its back.
-They have a short coat and are naturally suited for tropical and subtropical climates.
+The Thai Ridgeback is a rare breed from Thailand, known for the distinctive ridge of hair that runs along its back.
+It has a short coat and is naturally suited for tropical and subtropical climates.
 Thai Ridgebacks are strong, independent, and loyal dogs, often forming deep bonds with their families.
 Their sleek build and natural adaptation to the heat make them a perfect fit for warm climates.

 Why They’re Great for Warm Climates: